Deva (composer): Career

+Some of his works have attracted criticism for similarities to pre-existing tunes, particularly in cases where compositions were influenced by reference tracks provided during production.
+Deva and his brothers have acknowledged such practices as part of industry demands, while maintaining that his compositions involved adaptation and modification rather than direct replication.

+Over the course of his career, Deva has composed music for more than 400 films across Tamil, Telugu, Kannada, and Malayalam cinema, in addition to a substantial body of devotional music.
+Even today he continues to remain active in the industry both as a composer and as a singer.
+In 2014, Anirudh Ravichander chose Deva to sing a gaana song in his album Maan Karate.
+In 2023, Deva collaborated with lyricist Alpha Something and game developer Visai Games to create a song for the video game Venba, drawing heavily from themes of Tamil culture.

+Family

+His son Srikanth Deva is also a music composer, as are his brothers, who have formed the duo Sabesh–Murali.
+His nephew Jai is an actor and occasional music composer.

 Awards

 In 1990, he received his first Tamil Nadu State Film Award for Best Music Director.
 He received the Tamil Nadu Government's Kalaimamani Award in the year 1992.
 In 1995, the film Aasai brought him another state film award.
 For Baashha, he got the Tamil Nadu Arts and Cultural Academy Award.
 He received an award by Guinness world records for Sivappu Mazhai as the world fastest movie from script to screening.
 He has also been honoured by awards from popular journals like Dinakaran, Cinema Express and Screen.
 He won the Filmfare Award for Best Music Director - Kannada film Amrutha Varshini.